kunhwiko/concepts/cloud/kubernetes/A-containers.md

 ---
 ##### Images
 ```
-Images are a read-only template that represent snapshots of an application with necessary dependencies
+Images are a read-only template that represent snapshots of an application with necessary dependencies at a given point
-at a given point in time.
+in time.
 The snapshot holds all necessary info to instantiate and run a container.
 ```

 ##### Image Layers
 ```
-Images are built as a series of layers, or intermediate images that each represent changes from previous layers
+Images are built as a series of layers, or intermediate images that each represent changes from previous layers (e.g.
-(e.g. ENV, COPY, RUN commands in Dockerfiles each represent a layer).
-These layers are read only and if changes
+ENV, COPY, RUN commands in Dockerfiles each represent a layer).
+These layers are read only and if changes  are made,
-are made, only the new layers need to be pulled or pushed on top of existing layers residing in an image cache.
+only the new layers need to be pulled or pushed on top of existing layers residing in an image cache.
 ```

 ##### Containers
 ```
-Containers represent instances of images that run as processes in isolated user spaces on the host OS.
+a) Containers represent instances of images that run as processes in isolated user spaces on the host OS.
+Container
-Container processes use Linux features such as namespace and cgroups to provide this isolation.
+   processes use Linux features such as namespaces (e.g. network namespace for network isolation, mount namespace for
+   file system isolation) and cgroups to provide this isolation.
-Containers can have a different OS from the host and will share the host's kernel through syscall requests.
+b) Containers can have a different OS from the host and will share the host's kernel through syscall requests.
+c) Containers are typically created and managed by container runtimes (e.g. Docker, containerd) that run on the host OS.
 ```

 ##### Container Layers
 ```
 Container runtime adds a new read-write layer on top of base layers when a new container is launched.
-Changes made to the running container (e.g. modification of files) will be written to this layer.
+Changes made to
+the running container (e.g. modification of files) will be written to this layer.
+The contents of the container layer
-The contents of the container layer are lost when the container is deleted.
+are lost when the container is deleted.
 ```

 ##### Containers vs Virtual Machines
 ```
 a) VMs are packed with their own OS and virtualize an entire machine down to the hardware layers.
-   Containers share the kernel of the host OS and run as processes in isolated user spaces.
+Containers share the
+   kernel of the host OS and run as processes in isolated user spaces.
 b) VMs are relatively slow to start up as they need to boot up an OS.
-Containers are lightweight as
+Containers are lightweight as there is no need to
-   there is no need to bootstrap a kernel but still provide environmental consistency.
+   bootstrap a kernel but still provide environmental consistency.
 ```

 ##### Tags